 As part of BSCC’s ongoing effort to safeguard students, faculty and staff, the College has implemented a new emergency communications system.
 Known as Bear Alert, the system allows students, faculty and staff to receive time-sensitive emergency messages in the form of e-mail, voice and text messages.
 You will only be contacted through the system in the event of an emergency.

 All BSCC students, faculty and staff who have a valid ID are automatically signed up to receive text and voice message emergency alerts.
-Students will receive this through their BearMail student accounts.
-Individuals must access their accounts initially through their BearMail accounts, but can later configure their settings to receive notifications through several methods including voicemail, email, and text messages.
+Students will receive this through their student email accounts.
+Individuals must access their accounts initially through their student email accounts, but can later configure their settings to receive notifications through several methods including voicemail, email, and text messages.
 These records are updated each semester.

-However you may login to the Bear Alert System at https://www.myschoolcast.com/go/BSCC/ and edit your account so that you receive emergency notifications via your choice of methods.
+You may log in to the Bear Alert System and edit your account so that you receive emergency notifications via your choice of methods.
 If you choose not to receive text or voice messages your will still receive emergency notifications through your campus email address.

 Please note that BSCC strongly recommends that you provide at least one phone number (cell phone is recommended) for Bear Alert to ensure that you receive important messages in a timely manner.
 Any contact information you provide will only be used for emergency notifications.